Our Care Home

 Rabiya becoming an educated child along with this she become the reason to joining to the school of other girls who are her friends in the slum area.
 She also changed others mind who opposed her to go to school as they are also showing interest to send their children to school.
 Rabiya will succeed in her life and she will become an efficient police officer one day assures Mahesh Foundation

-The real monster HIV/AIDS was detected in his father and later all of them.
-This pushed their family in difficulties as his father was the sole caretaker of his family.
+The real monster HIV/AIDS was detected in her father and later all of them.
+This pushed their family into difficulties as her father was the sole caretaker of her family.
 He was unable to go to work and this failed to provide him with proper nutrition for a sustained health condition.
-Hence the death occurred in his family as he passed away due to this deadly disease.
+Hence the death occurred in her family as her father passed away due to this deadly disease.
 Priyanka went in shock with her father’s death.

-Mother of Priyanka is also too weak yet she has to go to work to take care of her kids.
+The mother of Priyanka is also too weak yet she has to go to work to take care of her kids.
 But her earnings were not sufficient to provide the much-needed nutrition and medication to the child.
 She couldn’t work properly because of her unstable health condition as well.
-Hence, she enrolled Priyanka to Mahesh Foundation to take care of her health and education.
+Hence, she enrolled Priyanka in Mahesh Foundation to take care of her health and education.